 - Cereal bars or granola bars

 - Milk (aseptic pack boxes that do not require refrigeration)

 Help Fight Hunger

 Children eligible for free & reduced meals in Pasco County Schools in 2019

-Were fed through One Community Now Pack-A-Sack Program in 2018
+Children are fed each week through One Community Now Pack-A-Sack Program